by Linda Walleshauser, on Jan 17, 2023 10:45:00 AM

 An employer cannot retaliate against an employee in any way for exercising their right to use sick leave.

-Employers also must restore any employees that use sick leave to their former position of employment upon their return.
+Employers also must restore any employees who use sick leave to their former position of employment upon their return.

 Recordkeeping Requirements